ivoysey/agdademo/patter.md

-the one slightly non-traditional property of identities that we'll get a lot of milage out of is usually called `ap`. it states that everything else we can hope to define respects this notion of identity. think of this as a tool for swapping out an expression for one to which it's identified.
+the one slightly non-traditional property of identities that we'll get a lot of milage out of is usually called `ap`. it states that everything else we can hope to define respects this notion of identity. think of this as a tool for swapping out an expression for one to which it's identified---exchanging like for like:

 ```agda
   ap : {α β : Set} {x y : α} (F : α → β)